Physical benefits of cedarwood essential oil

 Emotional benefits of cedarwood essential oil

 *Statements in this paragraph have not been evaluated by the FDA.
-The FDA regards Cedarwood Essential Oil as generally safe for human consumption.

 Always discuss with your medical doctor before using any alternative medicines, natural supplements, or vitamins.
 All information and content provided is for educational purposes only and is not intended to substitute advice given by a pharmacist, physician, or other licensed health-care professional.
 This information is not intended to treat or diagnose a health problem or disease.